 Dr. Sean Campbell

-is a Reader in Media and Culture and Research Convenor in Film and Media.
+is Associate Professor of Media and Culture and Research Convenor in Film and Media.

 He works on popular music in the digital era and is interested in questions of ethnicity, gender, music and new technologies.

 is Senior Lecturer in Media Studies.
 She works on contemporary television with a special interest in video-on-demand, binge-watching, and streaming services.